Regional Australia Bank: Rural Banking in Australia's History

 Since the 1980s, and the deregulation of the financial system, Australia's commercial banks have dominated the financial market, holding over 49% of financial assets and 93% of deposits by 1998.
 This financial regulation in Australia meant that the portion of financial institutions with mutual ownership structures dropped significantly from 10% to 1.6%.
-Regional Australia Bank is one of the 3 remaining institutions in Australia with a membership structure whereby joining the bank automatically allocates a member one share in Regional Australia Bank Ltd. The mass demutualisation of many banks was widespread and had vast financial repercussions.
-Banks that transitioned to a shareholder and investor-based structure were able to expand by gaining capital from external parties through a banking license.
+Regional Australia Bank is one of the three remaining institutions in Australia with a membership structure whereby joining the bank automatically allocates a member one share in Regional Australia Bank.
+The mass demutualisation of many banks was widespread and had vast financial repercussions.
+Banks that transitioned to a shareholder and investor-based structure were able to expand by gaining capital from external parties through a banking licence.
 At this time, the provision of services in regional and rural Australia was declining, as private sector corporations and government organisations withdrew key societal aspects such as banking branches, schools, hospitals, and police services "responded to commercial pressures from demographic changes".
 The consequences of such movements, from regional areas to coastal cities, has impacted the nature of rural banking in Australia.
 In particular, the online banking features of Australia's 'big four' banks has proven detrimental in expanding the number of branches across regional Australia.
 According to the 'big four's' published networks of branches, over 60% of branches located in regional Australia have closed since 1975, down from 2802 banks to just 1124 branches operating in May 2021.
-This geographical shift aligns with trends in urbanisation to coastal cities, however has meant that dozens of rural Australian towns such as Casterton, Drouin, Grenfellnow no longer have physical access to any financial or banking services, which has particularly negative consequences for Indigenous Australian communities (Westbury, N, 2004).
+This geographical shift aligns with trends in urbanisation to coastal cities, however has meant that dozens of rural Australian towns such as Casterton, Drouin, Grenfell no longer have physical access to any financial or banking services, which has particularly negative consequences for Indigenous Australian communities (Westbury, N, 2004).
 Regional Australia Bank is one of few financial institutions continuing to operate branches in these regions within NSW.

 Growth of Regional Australia Bank

-There is a notable distinction between a Community Bank and a Regional Bank.
+There is a notable distinction between a community bank and a regional bank.
 While a community bank is typically smaller and holds less than $10 billion in assets, regional banks are defined to hold between $10 and $100 billion in assets.
 While these distinctions can be made, rural, regional and community banking serve a similar purpose for individuals and consumers located out of metropolitan areas in Australia.
-Since its inception, Regional Australia Bank employs over 250 staff nationally and has established 36 branches across NSW, with its head office located in Armidale, NSW.
+Since its inception, Regional Australia Bank employs over 250 staff nationally and has established 36 branches across NSW, with its head office located in Armidale.
 Branch locations include Dubbo, Coonabarabran, Narromine, Manilla, Barraba as well as Moree.
 Most of Regional Australia Bank's branch locations are in communities with populations below 5,000 residents.